 Descriptive writing is not nearly as good as Planescape: Torment.
 While it is better than other modern RPGs like the atrocious Tyranny and the mediocre Pillars of Eternity, it is not compelling or meaningful enough to sustain interest considering most of the game’s 30-35 hour length is reading.
 You will catch yourself dozing off later in the game.
 The descriptive writing of Planescape: Torment is more carefully written and often uses personification to its distinct advantage, its imagery is so much greater.

 Characters are not close to Planescape: Torment quality, companions and otherwise.
 All are quite forgettable in this game, and don’t deliver memorable impressions.
 Unlike Planescape: Torment which has splendid writing even for tertiary characters; more fleshed out, more detailed behaviors and mannerisms, more alive, more presence.
 Every single character you can have a conversation with in Planescape: Torment is a noteworthy, memorable character, even very minor ones that don’t even give quests, like Ei-Vene and her talons, that merchant in Sigil who sells plates, cups, cutlery, and the like, Reekwind who I can still smell just by thinking of him, Jumble Murdersense and the fury he caused me when I first met him on my first playthrough (he cursed me).
-I cannot say the same for Torment: Tides of Numenera, granted not many games can boast of this accomplishment (off the top of my head only Vampire: The Masquerade – Bloodlines to nearly the same degree, but Fallout 2/New Vegas and Arcanum greatly surpass this game in this aspect).
-All comparison a side, it is a problem that Torment’s characters do not add enough substance to the game, they aren’t developed enough or written well enough.
+I cannot say the same for Torment: Tides of Numenera, granted not many games can boast of this accomplishment (off the top of my head only Vampire: The Masquerade – Bloodlines to nearly the same degree).
+All comparisons a side, it is a problem that Torment’s characters do not add enough substance to the game, they aren’t developed enough or written well enough.
 Their presence becomes insignificant.

 For a more detailed analysis with examples and spoilers, continue reading below.